The Biggest Looming Question

 The first one that will come to mind is if and when you tell a date that you are transgender.
 This is a highly personal and individual decision and should be weighed carefully, depending on your situation.
 Here are some things to think about:

-2. If you are dating online or in person, and you have fully transitioned, do you want to wait and see if a relationship develops before you reveal your background?
+- If you are dating online or in person, and you have undergone bottom surgery, do you want to wait and see if a relationship develops before you reveal your background?
 Or do you want to notify up front?
 There are pros and cons to each option.
 If you go the upfront route, your date may decline without getting to know you for the amazing person you are.
 If you wait, that date may feel somewhat betrayed by not knowing upfront.

 There is no right answer to this question.
 You have to get a feel for what is best for you, not them.
 What are you comfortable with?
 That’s really the only right answer here.
 Koch agrees but adds this tip, “It’s important to move through dating at the pace you are comfortable with.
 When you are ready to tell the person you are seeing that you are trans, I recommend finding a comfortable and quiet spot to do so.”

-How do you disclose to a current or potential date that you are transgender?
+How do you tell a current or potential date that you are transgender?

 When you decide to let a date or dating prospect know that you are trans, it is important that you do it in the way that is most comfortable for you, not them.
 There is no right or wrong way to do this.
 You choose the time and place; you choose the method to be used.

-Of course, if you are using an online dating app and have already disclosed the info, then there is no need for anything more.
+Of course, if you are using an online dating app and have already told them this info, then there is no need for anything more.
 Anyone who connects with you is down with your identity.

 But if you are at the beginning of a dating relationship, or even in the middle of one, you might want to think about how you best communicate with that person and use that method.

-As Koch says, “There really isn't a wrong way to disclose your trans identity.
+“There really isn’t a wrong way to tell others about your trans identity.
 You can do it through text, a phone call, or in person.
-If someone reacts in a toxic manner to the information you disclose, then it's important to remember that their reaction is a reflection of them, not you.
+If someone reacts in a toxic manner to the information you choose to share, then it’s important to remember that their reaction is a reflection of them, not you.
 You deserve a healthy and understanding partner who accepts every part of you.”
 If you get a negative reaction, move on.

 Your Date Knows You are Trans – Now What?